kaito2001/learn-cosmos-sdk/docs/chapter_1/lesson_2.md

 * Learners should understand how about interact local with chain
 * Learners should be execution success transaction with address's balances.

-# Lesson 2: Interact chain and make the first transaction
+# Lesson 2: Interacting chain and make the first transaction

-## Interact local
+## Local interaction

 * In the prev lesson, we installed the environment and launched a simulation chain, read at: https://github.com/kaito2001/learn-cosmos-sdk-vbi/blob/main/docs/chapter_1/lesson_1.md.